iko4/hmpc/docs/networking.md

 All other (meta)data (except the signature itself) is signed to create the signature.
 When verifying the signature, the sender ID is used to determine which verification key to use.

+Note: The data is first hashed and then signed together with all metadata.